z1skgr/CalculatorVHDL/README.md

 5)Complete Calculator Design. <br />
 	Connection of all internal design

 The full Design of the implementation is shown in block diagram stack.vsdx.
-The internal implementations can be viewed in the other diagrams inside every lab.
+The internal implementations can be viewed in the other diagrams inside every lab.<br />

 Test Benches for specific interior designs for tests.